 All references to (monetary) wealth on this blog are about net worth, not income.
-Sure, income can be helpful to grow net worth, if it is used properly.

 I believe you can grow massive wealth if you can control spending and save to purchase the right types of assets.